Genny, Fay nod to past at Milan fashion week open

 Models wore silk dresses and tunics with slit sleeves which revealed shoulders and arms falling into embroidered wrists.

-Cavazza Facchini said she was inspired by artist Sonia Delaunay, known for her use of vibrant colors and geometric shapes, for her patterned evening dresses.
-A floaty emerald green dress provided the only bold color in a palette mainly of white, gold, silver and bronze.
+Cavazza Facchini said she was inspired by artist Sonia Delaunay, known for her use of vibrant colours and geometric shapes, for her patterned evening dresses.
+A floaty emerald green dress provided the only bold colour in a palette mainly of white, gold, silver and bronze.

-Fay, part of the Tod's luxury goods group, went for a 1970s style with colorful patterned prints and rich embroidery in short skirts and corset-style waistcoats.
+Fay, part of the Tod's luxury goods group, went for a 1970s style with colourful patterned prints and rich embroidery in short skirts and corset-style waistcoats.

 Designers Tommaso Aquilano and Roberto Rimondi presented dresses, from minis to just above the knee, and military-style jackets in black and white, pink, maroon, navy and mustard.